-Below is information on a few of my other favorite musicians of the swing era, in no particular order or preference for artist or genre, not listed on the Hepcats music page.
+Below is info on a few lessor know musicians swing era, in no particular order or preference for artist or genre, not listed on the Hepcats music page.
 I’ll add additional musician information as I get the time.

 Jimmy Liggins was born in 1922 in Newby, Oklahoma.
 As a teen, he took up the sport of boxing (under the name Kid Zulu), but went to work for his older musician brother Joe as his chauffeur.
 As his brother’s chauffer, Jimmy Liggins saw first hand the post World War II R&B music scene.
 He soon developed a desire to start his own band and began to learn the basics of music and the guitar.